Stronsay: Wildlife

+While the landscape has few trees, the fertile soil supports a wide variety of wildflowers, including oysterplant, frog orchids, adder's tongue, and also a naturalised population of Patagonian ragwort.
+Seals can also be spotted at many locations, including the Ayre of the Myers, a popular picnic spot near Whitehall, at the twin south-facing bays at Houseby and Sand of Crook or from the seal-hide near Holland Bay.

+There is a wide variety of birds on the island, and birdwatchers have recorded many rarities.
+Common species include whooper swan, various ducks and geese including the greater white-fronted goose, as well as common redshank, common snipe, common quail, great skua, corn bunting and corncrake, the last of which is rare in Scotland.
+Many seabirds can be seen from Lamb Ness and Lamb Head.
+The Stronsay Bird Reserve is said to be one of the best sites in Europe to spot rare migrants such as American golden plover, Arctic redpoll, pied wheatear, rustic bunting, scarlet rosefinch, tawny pipit and various warblers, including Radde's warbler, marsh warbler and western subalpine warbler.

+Both the Rothiesholm Peninsula and coastline of south-eastern Stronsay have been designated Important Bird Areas (IBAs) by BirdLife International because they support breeding seabirds.

 History

-Prehistory

 Two flint arrowheads discovered at a site investigated by Orkney College in April 2007 are believed to date from the late Paleolithic or early Mesolithic periods some 10–12,000 years ago.
 They were found amongst a scattered collection of other tools on a farm.
 If confirmed, they could be the earliest human artifacts found in Scotland.

-18th and 19th centuries

 The island is now agricultural, but during the 18th and 19th centuries, kelp collection and herring curing employed up to 5000 people.
 The population was over 1000 for the entire 19th century and until the mid-20th century, with the 1891 census recording a population of 1275, excluding seasonal itinerants involved in the herring industry.

 The kelp burning industry was started by James Fea of Whitehall in 1727, and thrived during the remainder of the 18th century, lasting into the early 19th century; some of the kiln ruins can still be seen.